A step by step guide to formatting an ebook in a Microsoft Word document

-Just think about what happens when you read in landscape or portrait mode and how the text will change.
+Just think about what happens when you read in landscape or portrait mode and how the text changes.

-Also, reading an ebook on different screen sizes from a smartphone to a tablet.
+Also, reading an ebook on different screen sizes from a smartphone to a tablet needs fluid text.
 The best method to achieve this is to eliminate line breaks.

 I know many authors who get a little upset about not having a line space between paragraphs, but this is an ebook and not a book.